 Pros & Cons of an All-White Kitchen Look

-So today, we’re diving into the world of kitchens because this last question has been circulating quite a lot recently.
-After all, the general color trend has been moving into warmer and more saturated-color territory.
 So, you may be thinking that white kitchens are totally trendy.
 But the truth is that they’ve been around since the 1920s and 1930s (in fact, white was the only color offered at that time!).
-So, it’s not really a surprise that white kitchens do still remain popular.
+So, it’s not really a surprise that white kitchens do still remain popular in a traditional kitchen or a more modern style kitchen.
+A 1920s-era kitchen offered little in the way of color; white walls, white cabinetry, and white backsplashes were the norm.

 Whichever way you lean, it’s definitely a hot debate, and you won’t want to miss it.
 Read on – it’s your turn to be the judge!